Morvich, Highland

 Morvich (Gaelic:A’ Mhormhaich) is a settlement in Glen Shiel near the southern end of Loch Duich, and to the north of Kintail, in Lochalsh, in the Highland council area of Scotland.
 The name "Morvich" may be from the Gaelic for "sea plain" or "the carse".
+This place is within the estate of Kintail & Morvich, owned by the National Trust for Scotland, they operate a countryside centre and an outdoor centre in Morvich.
+Morvich is also the location of the base for Kintail Mountain Rescue Team, as well a campsite operated by The Caravan Club.